Dominated by the dramatic Ifach rock — an iconic natural landmark with a lively harbour and fresh fish

 Frequently asked questions about buying in Calpe

-How much does an apartment cost in Calpe?
+How much does it cost to buy property in Calpe?

-Can I get a mortgage for a property in Calpe as a foreign buyer?
+Can I get a mortgage to buy property in Calpe as a foreign buyer?

 Yes.
 Spanish banks offer loans to non-resident EU citizens, typically up to 60-70% of the appraised value.
 Many international buyers, however, choose to finance via equity in a property in their home country, as it often gives a lower interest rate and simpler administration.

-Which areas in Calpe are best to live in?
+Which areas in Calpe are best to buy property in?

 It depends on your priorities — whether you're looking for proximity to the beach, city life or peace and quiet.
-See our overview of the individual areas in Calpe below to find the best match for your needs.
+See our overview of the individual areas in Calpe to find the best match for your needs and budget.

-How long does it take to buy a property in Calpe?
+How long does it take to buy property in Calpe?

 Need help finding property in Calpe?